 Cheek epithelial cells

 The inside of the oral cavity is covered with a layer of squamous epithelial cells.
 These are relatively large, flat cells that are constantly being produced and rejected by the oral mucosa.
 It is quite easy to examine these cells microscopically.
 To obtain some material, a toothpick is scraped along the inside of the cheek.
 The material is then suspended in a small drop of water on a microscope slide and covered with a coverslip.
 Someone with a less trained eye may have some difficulty seeing the epithelial cells; they are completely colorless and transparent.
 Reducing the opening of the aperture diaphragm will help in the observation as it increases the contrast but care must be taken not to lose too much resolving power.
 With a 10x objective, the cells are already reasonably visible, but to see more details we need a 20x or 40x objective.
 In normal brightfield illumination we see large cells with a clearly visible nucleus in the center of the cell and regularly some smaller so-called micronuclei can be seen.
-The cells contain granular material consisting of keratohyalin.
+Micronuclei contain separate chromosomes or chromosomal fragments and are an indication of damage.
+The cells furtermore contain a lot granular material consisting of keratohyalin.

-Fig.1.
 Cheek epithelial cells seen in normal brightfield illumination.
 Even without contrast enhancing methods, enough details can be seen including the nucleus in the center of the cell.
+Objective: Carl Zeiss Neofluar 63/1.25.

 To make the details in cheek epithelial cells even more visible, special illumination techniques such as phase contrast, darkfield illumination and (circular) oblique lighting can be used.
 These techniques are also discussed in the technique section.
 Another way to enhance the visibility of transparent objects is by using a staining method.
 Cells can be stained stained with a dye like, for example, methylene blue.
 I once had methylene blue in the house, but it was not for long.
 If you accidentally spill something, you will have stains that are almost impossible to remove.
 In general, I have a strong preference for increasing the contrast with optical means.

-Fig.2.
 Epithelial cells visualized with annular illumination.
 This technique increases contrast and gives a spatial impression of the object.
+Objective: Leitz Pl Apo 25/0.65.

 With almost any microscope it is possible to realize darkfield illumination and this technique is extremely suitable for making colorless transparent objects visible.
 With darkfield illumination, the cone-shaped illumination illuminates the object at an angle and the light is subsequently reflected by the object.
 The cells will light up against a dark background.

-Fig 3.
-With darkfield illumination, nuclei and the smaller micronuclei can clearly be seen.
+With darkfield illumination, nuclei (N) and the smaller micronuclei (MN) can clearly be seen.
 This image also shows how the cells are positioned in the original tissue.
+Objective: Leitz 25/0.50.

 And then there is the phase contrast technique, a technique that is actually best suited for these types of cells.
 Details that were previously very difficult to see will become visible due to phase differences.